ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 ___

-### Main Panel
+## Main Panel

-The main panel consists of grid lines, a spectrum graph, a single frequency band response curve, an overall response curve, and a dB scale on the right side.
+The main panel consists of grid lines, a spectrum graph, single frequency band response curves, an overall response curve, and a dB scale on the right side.

-#### Double-Click to Add a Frequency Band
+#### Add a Frequency Band

 If there is at least one frequency band in the [off](#states-of-bands) state when you double-click the spectrum, a frequency band will be turned on with the corresponding frequency/gain: